 “If Your presence does not go,” Moses responded to Him, “don’t make us go up from here.”
 (Exod.
 33:15)

-3. Pray they will beware of relying on their own strength.
+3. Pray for church leaders that they will beware of relying on their own strength.

 David, who knew the Lord is the one who fights for him (1 Sam.
 17:47), trusted in his own might when he took a census of the Hebrew armies.
 Recognizing his sin, he prayed a prayer most leaders need to pray at some point: